louismullie/temp-data/markdown_final/8c499955-d8ed-87f8-acd2-ee5deeaaead7.md

 ### KDIGO 2024 clinical practice guideline for the evaluation and management of chronic kidney disease [^062ed15f].
 Kidney International (2024).
 High credibility.

-Practice Point 3.14.1—Uric acid–lowering therapy initiation after first gout in CKD: Consider initiating uric acid–lowering therapy after the first episode of gout in people with chronic kidney disease (CKD), particularly when there is no avoidable precipitant or serum uric acid concentration is >9 mg/dl [535 μmol/l].
-Uric acid–lowering therapy use was suggested to be initiated in people with CKD G3–G5, serum uric acid concentration >9 mg/dl (>535 μmol/l), or urolithiasis at the time of their first episode of gout.
+Practice Point 3.14.1 — Uric acid–lowering therapy initiation after first gout in CKD: Consider initiating uric acid–lowering therapy after the first episode of gout in people with chronic kidney disease (CKD), particularly when there is no avoidable precipitant or serum uric acid concentration is > 9 mg/dl [535 μmol/l].
+Uric acid–lowering therapy use was suggested to be initiated in people with CKD G3–G5, serum uric acid concentration > 9 mg/dl (> 535 μmol/l), or urolithiasis at the time of their first episode of gout.
 The ERT evidence review identified that uric acid–lowering therapy results in an increased risk of a gout flare during the first 3 months after initiation in people with CKD; this is an expected short-term risk of uric acid lowering that people should be counseled about when initiating such therapy.
 Two relatively small randomized trials have suggested that starting uric acid–lowering therapy during a gout flare does not appear to extend flare duration, and once initiated, the American College of Rheumatology suggests continuing uric acid–lowering therapy indefinitely.

 ---